Case Studies · PAGE Building Group

 Undifferentiated Digital Presence

-No Social Proof Infrastructure
+No Proof Infrastructure

 No LinkedIn.
 No Facebook.
 No documented proof of institutional relationships, project outcomes, or sector expertise.
 The work existed.
 The evidence didn't.